Harding University Complaint Policy

 B. Constituent Complaints

-Both students and non-students may file constituent complaints, including but not limited to issues regarding facilities, events, programs, and campus activities, using this form.
+Both students and non-students may file constituent complaints, including but not limited to issues regarding facilities, events, programs, and campus activities, using the formal complaint form.

 Based on the complaint and information obtained through investigation, the responsible individual(s) will decide the facts surrounding the issue, determine the complaint’s validity, and attempt to resolve the matter.
 The complainant will receive written notification of the final decision.